OnesimoMartins/Notification-app-frontend/README.md

-#Functionalities
+this repository is the frontend part of my production-ready aplication that allowses management of orders an costumer notification on shoes clean company.

+the has been divided in following  functinalitits modules:

-Workers Module
+#Workers Module

-@List workers
+List workers
 Create worker
 Edit worker
-Blokc worker
+Block worker
-Delete Worker
-#block user
+Delete Worker [Must have Admin role] block user [Must have Admin role]

 #Profile Module

-edite name and sobrnome
+Edit name
 alter password

-Orders Functionalities
+#Orders

-Create Order
+Create order
 finish order
+finish or with custom notification message
-Send Message
+Send Message to client

+#project Screenshts